Originally Published: February 1, 1994 - Last Updated / Reviewed On: December 26, 2014

 Dear It's your teeth or your gums...,

-Options for managing your symptoms and preventing long-term disease are to:
+Do-it-yourself options are considered the first resort for managing your symptoms and preventing long-term disease, which include:

 Best of luck getting your oral hygiene regimen going!